apigee-labs/rapier/README.md

           $ref: '#/entities/Item'
 ```

 The changes are to substitute the integer- or string-valued `id` property for a URL-valued `self` property, and to eliminate the `items;{id}` query path.
-The format of the `self` URL is opaque to the API clients,
+The format of the `self` URL should be opaque to the API clients,
 and it is a reasonable practice to deliberately obfuscate these URLs to clearly indicate which URLs are client-parsable `query URLs`, and which URLs are opaque to clients.

 In JSON, the `To_do_list` at `/to-dos` will look like this: